-Up next in our “What to expect from your body postpartum” series, we will cover 2-4 weeks postpartum.
-Below you will find information on what to expect in terms of healing, when to contact your healthcare provider or seek treatment from a pelvic floor PT, and how to safely begin returning to exercise.
+Second in our series in what to expect from your postpartum body series we cover 2-4 weeks postpartum.
+Below you will find information on what to expect in terms of healing, when to contact your healthcare provider or seek treatment from a pelvic floor PT, and how to begin returning to exercise safely.

-That urine leakage that you likely experienced immediately postpartum should be less frequent or not present at all.
+Urine leakage that you likely experienced immediately postpartum should be less frequent or not present at all.
 You might still be urinating more frequently if you have significantly increased your hydration for nursing.
-However, you should still only be voiding urine every couple of hours.
-You should also be able to fully empty your bladder when you void.
+However, you still should only be voiding urine every couple of hours.
+You also should be able to empty your bladder fully when you void.
 If you are feeling that you have to pee again as soon as you stand from the toilet, chances are you’re having some dysfunction in your pelvic floor.
 On the bright side, pelvic floor PT can help!

 If you are experiencing continued constipation, excesses straining with bowel or bladder voiding, or are having urine leakage or increased urgency, we recommend you see a pelvic floor physical therapist for a consultation.
 There’s a chance you could be experiencing pelvic floor tightness, weakness, muscle incoordination, or the trifecta of all 3.
 An evaluation by a pelvic floor PT can help determine which of these issues you are having, and a specific treatment plan can be developed to help you return to normal.
 If you are one of the lucky ones who is not experiencing any of these symptoms, then you are safe to start returning to gentle exercise.

-To help get you started, we have included several videos for basic lower abdominal strengthening exercises that are safe and beneficial at this stage.
-We have also added postural exercises and stretches that can be done to help relieve some of that nursing related neck and shoulder pain.
-(Scroll to see examples).
-Speaking of nursing, let’s discuss some of the things you can expect at this stage.
+To get you started, we have included several videos in the V-Hive Program for basic lower abdominal strengthening exercises that are safe and beneficial at this stage.
+We also have added postural exercises and stretches that can be done to help relieve some of that nursing related neck and shoulder pain.